-LAKE COUNTY LAND REUTILIZATION CORPORATION MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED DECEMBER 31, 2014 AND 2013 (UNAUDITED)
+LAKE COUNTY LAND REUTILIZATION CORPORATION MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2018 (UNAUDITED)

-The following Management's Discussion and Analysis (MD&A) of the Lake County Land Reutilization Corporation's (the Corporation) financial performance provides an introduction to the financial statements for the years ended December 31, 2014 and 2013.
+The following Management's Discussion and Analysis (MD&A) of the Lake County Land Reutilization Corporation's (the Corporation) financial performance provides an introduction to the financial statements for the year ended December 31, 2018.
 The information contained in this MD&A should be considered in conjunction with the information contained in the Corporation's financial statements.